How to Decide If It's Time to Get a Divorce

 Examples of How to Use the 5 Feelings of Romantic Love

-Those were the latest scientific facts on how feelings arise to create the ways in which we love and relate to our partners.
 Let me show you how to use this information as a template for analyzing a relationship when considering a divorce.
 In the examples below a positive sign (+) means which of the 5 feelings is working well.
 The minus sign (-) denotes which is not working.
 The number after the plus (+) or minus (-) sign notes which of the five feelings is indicated.

-Please remember that the partners may have no feelings about some of the feelings.
+Please remember that your partner may have no feelings about some of feelings.
 So they do not feel lousy about them.
 These are the neutral (0) feelings.
-Thus, they may feel that their partner is just the way marriage is.
+Thus, you may feel that this is just the way marriage is.
 For these examples let zeros (0) count as a minus (-1).
 That's because the feeling necessary for a healthy marriage is missing.
 Do the same thing when analyzing your own relationship.

 1. Imagine Couple Number One